Emotional prosody recording inventories

 - produced by 2 female and 2 male speakers of the language;

 - produced in 6 different emotions (happy, angry, fear, sad, disgust, surprise) and neutral affect;

 - approximately 30 unique statements per emotion category (or 30 unique pseudo-utterances produced to convey all emotions).

 RISC Video Database - Relational Inference in Social Cognition

-RISC is a newly developed (English-language) database composed of short video vignettes depicting sincere, jocular, sarcastic, and white lie social exchanges between two people.
+RISC is an English-language database composed of short video vignettes depicting sincere, jocular, sarcastic, and white lie social exchanges between two people.
 Stimuli carefully manipulated the social relationship between communication partners (e.g., boss/employee, couple) and the availability of contextual cues (e.g. preceding conversations, physical objects) while controlling for major differences in the linguistic content of matched items.
-In total, the database entails 600 videos that have been valitdated concerning the identification of different speaker intentions as well as their perceived politeness, appropriateness and socio-emotional impact.
+In total, the database entails 600 videos that have been validated concerning the identification of different speaker intentions as well as their perceived politeness, appropriateness and socio-emotional impact.
 Results of the validation studies are, among other information, provided in a detailed excel sheet.

 We believe that RISC will prove highly constructive as a tool in future research on social cognition, inter-personal communication, and the interpretation of speaker intentions in both healthy adults and clinical populations.
 The open-access and peer-reviewed research article is available through the PLOS ONE website.